 Using Remote Config with Analytics audiences has some limitations that are not present when you use user properties.
 Specifically, a user is a permanent member of an audience after they are assigned to it.
 By comparison, you can define user properties so that they are only temporarily true for specific users.

-For example, you could define the following user properties in Firebase Analytics for use in an exercise app with a range of exercise activities at different durations and difficulty levels:
+For example, you could define the following user properties in Google Analytics for Firebase for use in an exercise app with a range of exercise activities at different durations and difficulty levels:

-If the behaviors of your users change in ways that alter their user properties, those updates are collected by Firebase Analytics, which can change the behavior and appearance of their app instance after the next fetch request.
+If the behaviors of your users change in ways that alter their user properties, those updates are collected by Google Analytics for Firebase, which can change the behavior and appearance of their app instance after the next fetch request.
 A full range of operators are available so that you can create rules that include or exclude users with specific user properties or combinations of user properties.

 You can also combine other Remote Config rules with rules based on user properties, to deliver customized app behaviors to audience segments like the following:

 - Users who like yoga (Exercise_Interest exactly matches yoga), who use your app on an Android device (OS type == Android), located in Canada (Device in region/country == Canada).